This isn't the first time new technologies have threatened to disrupt the job market.

 Among industries that use AI, retail is posed to have a near-immediate effect on consumers.
 Artificial intelligence is bringing exciting innovations to e-commerce and brick-and-mortar stores alike.
 Advanced AI algorithms can help retailers offer highly personalized product recommendations and specialized shopping experiences based on customer data and behavior.
 In brick-and-mortar stores, AI-powered computer vision systems can facilitate frictionless checkout, improve inventory management, and boost loss prevention efforts.

-On the supply chain side of things, AI can analyze shopper buying patterns and alert retailers when the top seller stock is low.
+On the supply chain side, AI can analyze shopper buying patterns and alert retailers when the top seller stock is low.
 AI-powered platforms can also deliver insights into the temporal patterns of customer demand, helping retailers understand which customers want what products, and where and when they want them.

 Manufacturing